- Mission 1: Understand what differentiates this small, wealthy Gulf country from the others in the region (ACCOMPLISHED);

 Kuwaiti Oil Fires; An Ecological Disaster

-Unfortunately Kuwait’s working oil fields are not accessible to the public (unlike Azerbaijan where I was able to roam among the nodding donkeys, wading through half-a-foot deep sludge).
+Kuwait’s working oil fields are not accessible to the public (unlike Mission Azerbaijan where I was able to roam among the nodding donkeys, wading through half-a-foot-deep sludge).
 Fortunately, the KOC Ahmed Al Jaber Oil & Gas Exhibition more than compensates for this, as it is truly state-of-the-art, albeit slightly remote from the city.
 As the only visitor, I had a private tour by a staff member (a local) who worked in the industry and understood it well.
-The exhibition conveys the importance of oil to Kuwait’s recent history (when it once relied on fishing and pearl diving), as well as illustrating, through dramatic interactive demonstrations, the quantity of oil produced per second and how drilling and extraction works with specialist machinery.
+The exhibition conveys the importance of oil in Kuwait’s recent history (whereas it once relied on fishing and pearl diving), as well as illustrating, through dramatic interactive demonstrations, the quantity of oil produced per second and how drilling and extraction works with specialist machinery.

-What I really wanted to learn about were the devastating oil fires etched in my memory from that dramatic video footage in 1991; Why did the Iraqis set fire to the oil wells?
-How did they manage to stop it?
+What I really wanted to learn about were those devastating oil fires etched in my memory from that dramatic video footage in 1991.
+Why did the Iraqis set fire to the oil wells?
+How did Kuwait manage to stop them?
 What was the impact?
 Little did I know that the exhibition included a sensory cinema that gave a heart-wrenching account of the catastrophe.
-Through special effects, the experience gave the audience (only me that day) an insight of the scorching heat and dense black smoke faced by the valiant firefighters who were tasked with putting a stop to this disaster.
-Trust me when I say, that is a degree of heat that none of us can even imagine in our nightmares.
+Through special effects, the experience gave the audience (only me that day) a demonstration of the scorching heat and dense black smoke faced by the valiant firefighters who were tasked with putting a stop to this disaster, without physically melting their faces off.
+Trust me when I say that none of us can even imagine that degree of heat those firefighter experienced, even in our nightmares.

-Over 700 wells were set alight using tanks to run over the well head, on the instruction of Saddam Hussein as the Iraqi military were forced into retreat by the coalition forces’ assault to ensure that they would cause irreparable damage to Kuwait’s resources, refineries and facilities in their wake.
-It was estimated that the operation to extinguish the fires would take 5-7 years, with 4 million barrels being burnt every day at tremendous loss.
+Over 700 wells were set alight after using tanks to run over the well head on the instruction of Saddam Hussein as the Iraqi military were forced into retreat by the coalition forces’ assault, to ensure that irreparable damage would be caused to Kuwait’s resources, refineries and facilities in their wake.
+It was estimated that the operation to extinguish the fires would take 5-7 years, with 4 million barrels being burnt every day at a tremendous rate of loss.

 The Urban Character of Kuwait City

 The city streets truly come alive at night, as families and friends gather al fresco as often as the season permits.
 They gather by the bay, at the marina, in the public parks, the old souk and in the plethora of restaurants and juice/coffee bars on offer.
-Although local families engage in all the same sorts of activities in the UAE, it feels like a much more proper and dignified affair, and less “fun”.
+Although local families engage in all the same sorts of activities in the UAE, it feels like a much more proper and dignified affair and less of a “fun” vibe compared to the atmosphere Kuwait.
 In contrast, Kuwait City is loud and vibrant and chaotic; all in a very healthy, lively sort of way that conveys its real spirit.

 Having said that, one residential complex in the city centre has been the topic of much controversy; the Al Sawaber Complex (built in the 80s) that would look more at home in the Balkans, lies abandoned, awaiting imminent demolition despite countless petitions to save it.
-I cannot say what the current status of the complex is, but I am grateful that I had the opportunity to see it.
+[UPDATE: I am grateful that I had the opportunity to see it before it was demolished in 2019.]

-Something that is absent in more prominent Gulf cities is original character.
-Sure, there may make efforts to revive the traditional feel by constructing new districts in the traditional style but in Kuwait City, the old style is still prevalent, with no attempt to erase it in favour of a modern facelift.
+Something that is absent in more prominent Gulf cities is authentic character.
+Sure, there may make efforts to revive the original feel by constructing new districts in the traditional style but in Kuwait City, the old style is still prevalent, with no attempt to erase it in favour of a modern facelift.

 Kuwaiti Murabyan consisting of flavour-infused rice and shrimps stoods out among the crowd for me, although I did also enjoy the national machboos meat and rice dishes with a tomato-based sauce.
 Murabyan is particularly fragrant due to the sautéed onions, turmeric, coriander and dried loomi as part of the ingredients.